Rachel McKenna: Creation and casting

 In early 2009 Bloomfield agreed to reprise the role full-time and was forced to keep the return a secret for much of the year.
 She signed an initial 9-month contract.
 Rachel made her reappearance on the show on 23 October 2009.
 After years of work behind the camera, Bloomfield found her stint a lot more "taxing" and struggled with Rachel's "anti-children" sentiment.
 Following the show's 20th anniversary, Bloomfield acknowledged the importance she had gained due to her longevity and experience on the show, "I've realised over time that new actors take their cues from us oldies, just like I did from Elizabeth McRae (Marj Brasch) and Paul Gittins (Michael McKenna).
 What we do has quite an influence on how they are."
 In 2013, following the 20th anniversary of Rachel's first appearance on the show, Bloomfield announced her intention to stay on with the show in what she saw as a, "perfect fit".
 However the following year after the axing of Amanda Billing (Sarah Potts), Bloomfield decided she would leave the show in the coming years.
 In 2016 she quit the role.
 Bloomfield found that Rachel became a "middle-man", facilitating other characters storylines until her exit storyline.
 She described the character as an, "agitated woman" that resulted in her being type-cast in the "intense woman box" outside the show and being, "one of the reasons I had to leave because I just couldn’t keep doing that ... anymore."
 She had been planning to quit for "a couple" years but it, "felt like the right time for me and you know, it is really hard to break away from that show."
 Producer Maxine Fleming decided Rachel needed an appropriate exit storyline, saying that it, "needed to be dramatic and give some sense of closure for Rachel and the characters close to her."
 It was decided not to kill Rachel off in case Bloomfield wished to reprise the role at a later date.
 Fleming said killing Rachel was never an option, "we've killed off a lot of people and ... you take away the potency if you do it too many times through the years."
 Rachel made her final appearance on 6 October 2016.
 Six months later, Bloomfield returned to the show as a director for the show's 25th anniversary.
 She said she would be happy to return as Rachel to "resolve her storyline".
-Rachel reappeared in flashback footage in January 2021.